zhFIsHappy/AVS1508/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to investigate ambiguous situations and find software solutions for product needs.\
-🎓 &nbsp; Master of Engineering in Computer Science at Virginia Tech, Bachelor's of Science in Computer Science in Unviersity of California, Daivs.\
+🎓 &nbsp; Master of Engineering in Computer Science at Virginia Tech, Bachelor of Science in Computer Science at University of California, Davis.\
 🌱 &nbsp;I am learning about AI & ML, as well as microservices, which can be integrated into my daily software development tasks.\
-✍️ &nbsp;In my free time, I enjoy working out and hang out with my family\
+✍️ &nbsp;In my free time, I enjoy working out and spending time with my family.\
-💬 &nbsp;Feel free to reach out to me for new Software Engineering Opportunities\
+💬 &nbsp;Feel free to reach out to me for new Software Engineering opportunities.\
 ✉️ &nbsp;You can shoot me an email at zhaofan0901@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1p8XVjmkrW_JCh02TbJ7VGZTSYBA1PDeo/view?usp=drive_link) for more details about me, or email me to inquiry a updated one :)
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1p8XVjmkrW_JCh02TbJ7VGZTSYBA1PDeo/view?usp=drive_link) for more details about me, or email me to inquiry an updated one :)